Nice3point/RevitExtensions/Readme.md

 ### <a id="GeometryExtensions">Geometry Extensions</a>

 The **Distance()** method allows you to get the distance between two lines.
 The lines are considered endless.
-The method is not included in RevitApi.

 ```c#
 var line1 = Line.CreateBound(new XYZ(0,0,1), new XYZ(1,1,1))